yawcoder/yawcoder/README.md

 - 👋 Hi, I’m @yawcoder
 - 👀 I’m interested in front end web development
-- 😎 I'm an expert in HTML, CSS.
+- 😎 I'm an expert in CSS and JavaScript.
-- 🌱 I’m currently javascript
+- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on web and app development
+- 💞️ I’m looking to collaborate on any web dev project
-- 📫 How to reach me isaac16anim@gmail.com
+- 📫 You can reach me isaac16anim@gmail.com

 <!---
 yawcoder/yawcoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.